Vlad-404/building-a-skyline/README.md

 ### Features Left to Implement

-People expressed most interest in traffic in this game, as you can see from the poll(see UX section).
+People expressed most interest in traffic in this game, as you can see from the [poll](https://github.com/Vlad-404/building-a-skyline/blob/master/wireframes/07-poll.png).
 However, due to lack of time, I decided to leave this for future releases as it has a lot of ground to cover and cannot be explained in just a couple of links.

 Navbar that I used for my page is a bootstrap pre-made one and had a search bar integrated in it.
 My page would highly benefit from it, but since it requires coding that I haven't learned yet, I decided to leave it for future relases.